-The Science Symposium is hosted by The Center For Vital Longevity.
+The Science Symposium is hosted every two years by the CVL.

-The theme for 2014 is "Harnessing Brain Plasticity to Maintain and Improve Cognitive Vitality."
+The theme for 2014 was "Harnessing Brain Plasticity to Maintain and Improve Cognitive Vitality."

 The 2014 Science Symposium runs from 1 p.m. to 4 p.m. at The Center for Vital Longevity on Wednesday, January 29, 2014.
 You can register here.